What Is a Section 32? Why It Matters in Richmond Property Deals

 Stamp Duty Exemption, Concession, and Reduction

-Temporary Off-the-Plan Duty Concession: A Game Changer for Victorian Buyers
+Off-the-Plan Duty Concession: Big Savings for Victorian Home Buyers

 On October 21, 2024, the Victorian Government unveiled an exciting new initiative: a temporary off-the-plan land transfer (stamp) duty concession aimed at making property purchases more accessible and affordable.
 This concession marks a significant opportunity for buyers looking to invest in off-the-plan dwellings, including apartments and townhouses, within strata subdivisions.
 What Does This Mean for Buyers?
 The new concession will be available for contracts entered into from October 21, 2024, and will remain in effect for 12 months.
 This window presents a unique chance for prospective homeowners and investors alike to benefit from reduced costs when purchasing new properties.
 Notably, the concession is designed to assist those who may not qualify for existing off-the-plan concessions, which will still be available.
 This temporary concession provides substantial benefits: Who Is Eligible?
 To qualify for this concession, the property must be part of a strata subdivision, which typically includes shared common areas like driveways or gardens.
 However, it’s important to note that the concession does not apply to house-and-land packages, so buyers looking at those options will need to explore other avenues for savings.
 Timing Is Key Eligibility for the concession hinges on the contract date rather than the settlement date.
 This means that even if settlement occurs after the 12-month concession period, as long as the contract was signed during that time, the buyer will still benefit from the concession.
 However, contracts signed before the concession’s commencement date but settled later will not be eligible, so timing is critical.
 Understanding Foreign Purchaser Additional Duty It’s essential for buyers, especially foreign investors, to be aware that the new concession does not affect the Foreign Purchaser Additional Duty (FPAD).
 FPAD is calculated based on the property’s dutiable value before any off-the-plan concession is applied.
 This means that while buyers can benefit from reduced general land transfer duties, they still need to consider FPAD when planning their purchase.
 Calculating the Concession The duty calculation under this new concession will operate similarly to existing off-the-plan concessions.
 Buyers will deduct the relevant construction costs from the dutiable value, and land transfer duty will then be calculated on this reduced amount.
 Additionally, other concessions may also apply, further enhancing potential savings.
 Conclusion The temporary off-the-plan duty concession represents a significant opportunity for Victorian property buyers.
 By reducing upfront costs and broadening eligibility, this initiative not only encourages investment in the housing market but also supports the goal of making homeownership more accessible.
 Whether you’re a first-time buyer or a seasoned investor, staying informed about these developments can help you make the most of this valuable concession.
 Don’t miss your chance to explore the possibilities that this new concession has to offer!
 Please visit State Revenue Office website for more information